 We comply with the Canadian Extractive Sector Transparency Measures Act ('ESTMA').
 All ESTMA reports filed by PAS are available to the general public and can be accessed on PAS' website.
-Yamana's ESTMA reports can also be accessed on PAS' website.
 PAS publicly discloses payments in accordance with the Extractive Industries Transparency Initiative (EITI) where applicable, which in our case is in Peru, Argentina, and Guatemala.